Editorial guide

 Full context before the next step

 This note turns a broad face-yoga question into a smaller decision.
-"How to choose a small face yoga step for before-skincare timing" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.
+"Small step: before skincare timing" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.

 Section 1

-For "How to choose a small face yoga step for before-skincare timing", the right framing is habit first and appearance claims second.
-In a desk break where the user wants less jaw tension and fewer choices, "How to choose a small face yoga step for before-skincare timing" is usually a practical decision rather than a promise hunt.
+For "Small step: before skincare timing", the right framing is habit first and appearance claims second.
+In a desk break where the user wants less jaw tension and fewer choices, "Small step: before skincare timing" is usually a practical decision rather than a promise hunt.
 The reader is trying to compare app features without being pulled into hype, so the first move should be observable: keep the next session simple enough to do when energy is low.
-If that choice makes the next session easier to repeat for "How to choose a small face yoga step.
+If that choice makes the next session easier to repeat for "Small step: before skincare timing", the article has done its job.
+If "Small step: before skincare timing" only creates more.

 Section 2